WALTER DAWSON 1893–1916

 Killed in action 16th September 1916 at the Somme

-Remembered on Thiepval Memorial Part XII and Radcliffe on Trent War Memorial.
-Also remembered on the memorial board at Kinoulton canal, Notts.
+Commemorated on Thiepval Memorial Part XII and Radcliffe on Trent War Memorial.
+Also remembered on the Memorial Board at Kinoulton canal, Notts.

 Age 8 living with father, Joseph, farm worker, and mother Lavinia in Kneeton.
 His brother Henry born in 1894 was not living with the family in 1901.

-Age 18 living with father Joseph, a shepherd and mother Lavinia at Main Road, Radcliffe on Trent He is employed as an apprentice butcher.
+Age 18 an apprentice butcher living with father Joseph, a shepherd and mother Lavinia at Main Road, Radcliffe on Trent

 Service Number: 34774

-Military Unit: 9th Battalion, The Sherwood Foresters, 33rd Brigade, 11th (Northern) Division
+Military Unit: 9th Battalion, The Sherwood Foresters, 33rd Brigade, 11th (Northern) Division, previously 17th Battalion, The Sherwood Foresters

 Theatre of War: France and Flanders